rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 #### Pair Drawing

 1. Assemble in pairs (or trios if there is an odd number).
-2. Each pair grab a medium post-it.
+2. Each pair grab a medium sticky note.
 3. Take turns drawing an element of Steven Tyler.